qossmic/deptrac/README.md

 ### Ignoring `use` statements for namespaces

-Counting `use` statements that are including namespaced classes into current file might skew the number of dependencies displayed.
-It is up to you, if you want to count them or not. `deptrac` counts them by default, but is you would like not to, you can change this behaviour in the config file:
+By default, deptrac will analyze all occurrences for classes, including `use` statements.
+If you would like to exempt `use` statements from the analysis, you can change this behaviour in the depfile:

 ```yaml
 parameters: